-This trade has an apprenticeship program that is administered by the Minister of Labour, Immigration, Training and Skills Development.Upon completion of an apprenticeship program, the Ministry issues a Certificate of Apprenticeship.
+This trade has an apprenticeship program that is administered by the Ministry of Labour, Training and Skills Development.Upon completion of an apprenticeship program, the Ministry issues a Certificate of Apprenticeship.

 Because there is no certifying exam in this trade, Skilled Trades Ontario does not issue a Certificate of Qualification.

 Because this trade is non-compulsory, the information of individuals practicing this trade will not appear on the Skilled Trades Ontario Public Register.